MarcelineVQ/AutoMana/readme.md

 This is particularly useful for toggling mana potion use since on some bosses you don't care too much about potion cooldown.

 The current settings are:
+* Toggle the addon being enabled
 * Toggle whether to use consumes only in combat
 * Choose the size of group you need to be in for the addon be active
+* Toggle using tea
 * Toggle using potions at all, this means Major Mana Potion or Major Rejuvenation Potion
 * Toggle using Major Rejuvenation Potion
 * Toggle using Flask of Distilled Wisdom if you run out of mana